JuliaReinforcementLearning/ReinforcementLearning.jl/docs/src/tips.md

 ## How to setup local development environment?

 `ReinforcementLearning.jl` is kind of different from most packages you've seen.
 It simply re-export all the names in its dependent packages.
-So when you execute `]dev ReinforcementLearning` in the Julia REPL, all the dependents are not turned into the development mode automatically.
-The recommended process is:
+The `Manifest.toml` files are committed in the source code.
+So when you execute `]dev ReinforcementLearning` in the Julia REPL, all the dependents are also turned into the development mode automatically.
+Then you can modify the code in your favorite editor and test it as usual.
+Sometimes, you may need to add some extra dependencies.

-1. `git clone git@github.com:JuliaReinforcementLearning/ReinforcementLearning.jl.git`
-1. `cd ReinforcementLearning.jl`
-1. `julia --project`
-1. Press `]` to enter package mode in the Julia REPL.
-1. `pkg> dev .`
-1. `pkg> instantiate`
-1. `pkg> up` (optional)

-Then you can modify the code in your favourate editor and test it as usuall.
-Sometimes, you may need to add some other dependencies.
 Remember to switch the environment before adding new packages.
-For example, if you want to add `Statistics` in `ReinforcementLearningBase`, first run `]activate src/ReinforcementLearningBase`, then `]add Statistics`.
+For example, if you want to add
+`Statistics` in `ReinforcementLearningBase`, first run `]activate src/ReinforcementLearningBase`, then `]add Statistics`.